 "For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all."
 James 2:10

-Apart from the sacrifice of Jesus our Messiah, which paid for all our sins forever, if we are still under the Law, we're in deep trouble.
+Apart from the sacrifice of Jesus our Messiah, which paid for all our sins forever, Hebrews 10:1-16, if we are still under the Law, we're in deep trouble.

+instead of Torah Observance, you'll be just fine.
 Jesus was God's passover Lamb.
 The blood payment for sins which Jesus made on the Cross, as our Substitute, was accepted by God the Father.
 God the Father was perfectly pleased with the blood sacrifice Jesus made for our sins.
 Now if you want to get saved, you must be satisfied with the payment for your sins that Jesus made.
 Jesus' payment satisfied God.
-Does it satisfy you?
+Does Jesus' payment for your sins satisfy you?

 Jesus died and shed His sinless blood to pay for our sins.
+The blood Jesus shed appeased the wrath of God against our sins.
 Because Jesus rose from the dead, we can have eternal life when we trust Jesus as our sin payment, as our Savior.

 Some modern Pharisees want to pick and choose which parts of the Law others must keep.
 They believe that Torah Observance is a requirement for gay Christians.
 They insist that gay Christians must comply with their unscriptural interpretation of Leviticus 18:22 and 20:13.

 Scripture is clear that picking and choosing to keep only some parts of the Law is not acceptable to God.
 Paul shot down the picking and choosing argument in his letter to the Galatians.

 "Cursed is every one that continueth not in all things which are written in the book of the law to do them."
 Galatians 3:10